ShweiSTAT/scTSS/README.md

 ## Introduction

-scTSS is a package that can leverage the 5’ single-cell RNA-seq data (both paired-end and single-end data) to study the transcription start site (TSS) at single-cell resolution. scTSS comprises of two main stages, TSS cluster prediction and quantification, and differential TSS
+scTSS is a package in R that can leverage the 5’ single-cell RNA-seq data (both paired-end and single-end data) to study the transcription start site (TSS) at single-cell resolution. scTSS comprises of two main stages, TSS cluster prediction and quantification, and differential TSS